 It was featured in the Pomegranates festival preview in the LIST Magazine April 2023 issue p.41

 The story of the Thistles and Sunflowers Dance Fusion

 Once upon a time Edinburgh was struck by an awful pandemic and all theatres laid empty.
 Alexis and Ariana dreamed of dancing together on the stage.
 Their dream came true when the theatres opened their doors for the first time since lockdown.
-The two dancers from the lands of thistles and sunflowers were finally reunited and accompanied by a piper, they danced together for an in-person, socially-distanced audience.
+The two dancers from the lands of thistles and sunflowers were finally reunited and accompanied by a piper, they danced together for an in-person, socially-distanced audience on 3 August 2021.